WNKY: Sports programming

 In 2016, WNKY and WNKY-DT2 began broadcasting Tennessee Titans preseason games not nationally televised, which originate from Nashville's ABC affiliate WKRN-TV, to complement the NFL on CBS package that includes most of the Titans' regular season games.
 This initially applied in non-Olympic years as WNKY-DT2 broadcast the first two preseason games when NBC covered the 2016 Summer Olympics.
 In 2018, WNKY announced that from then on, the station would carry all Titans preseason games on its MeTV-affiliated subchannel, WNKY-DT3.
-Other than those broadcasts, WNKY-DT3 clears the entire MeTV schedule.

 News operation

 As the first commercial television station to launch in Bowling Green, WBKO has been a longtime leader according to Nielsen ratings.
 Even after the sign-on of WQQB in 1989, WBKO has remained the dominant outlet for south central Kentucky.
 However, it has also competed with Nashville stations transmitting into parts of the Bowling Green area.
-As the area's original Fox affiliate, WKNT's first newscasts began in 1994, when the station teamed up with Campbellsville-based WGRB (also a Fox affiliate at the time, later a WB/CW affiliate WBKI-TV, now a defunct station) to form a two-station cooperative local "network" to jointly produce a local newscast.
+As the area's original Fox affiliate, WKNT's first newscasts began during the 1993 fall season; Warren County Close-Up was the title of the station's newscast for the beginning.
+Later, in 1995, the newscasts expanded when the station teamed up with Campbellsville-based WGRB (also a Fox affiliate at the time, but would later become WB/CW affiliate WBKI-TV, now a defunct station) to form a two-station cooperative local "network" to jointly produce a local newscast.
 This joint news department even employed local students from Western Kentucky University in varied aspects.
-This lasted until late 1996 or early 1997 due to low ratings, especially on WKNT's part, due to WBKO's continued dominance in news ratings in the Bowling Green area.
+However, by 1996, the newscasts ended due to low ratings on WKNT's part, due to WBKO's continued dominance in news ratings in the Bowling Green area, as well as financial difficulties; in 1995, the Associated Press filed a civil lawsuit against the station for back payments for the AP Newspower reports utilized by the station.

-After the station's switch to NBC, newscasts returned to the station's schedule when WNKY began simulcasting WSMV's 10 p.m. newscasts in April 2001.
+After the station's affiliation switch to NBC in March 2001, newscasts returned to the station's schedule when WNKY began simulcasting WSMV's 10 p.m. newscasts as part of a cooperative relationship between the two stations.
 These simulcasts lasted until the end of the 2002–03 television season, when they were replaced with syndicated programming.
 However, only the introduction originated from WNKY, and a WNKY logo covered WSMV's channel 4 logo.
-WNKY's commercials usually cover up the commercials run by WSMV.
+WNKY's commercials usually covered up the commercials run by WSMV.

 On September 10, 2005, WNKY slowly re-entered the market with an unusual weather-only approach.
-Instead of full newscasts, it offers weekday morning and nightly local weather forecast cut-ins provided through AccuWeather.
+Instead of full newscasts, it offered weekday morning and nightly local weather forecast cut-ins provided through AccuWeather.
 It began airing five-minute First Look AccuWeather forecasts on weeknights.
 In December of that year, weekend weather forecasts were added to the schedule.